awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

   For Oracle and SQL Server DB instances, the digest ID is the same as the SQL ID\.
 The top row in the **Top Load Items** table is the actual SQL statement, including the literals\.
 + **Support Digest ID** – A hash value of the digest ID\.
 This value is only for referencing a digest ID when you are working with AWS Support\.
 AWS Support doesn't have access to your actual digest IDs and SQL text\.

 In the **Top Load Items** table, you can open a top statement to view its IDs\.
-The following image shows an open top statement\.
+The following screenshot shows an open top statement\.

 ![\[SQL IDs\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf-insights-sql-ids-open.png)